 Slides etc. from presentations

 Feel free to cite more in the comments.

 WCAG 2.1 First public working draft.
 Also see Quick Guide to WCAG 2.1 First Public Working Draft by David MacDonald

-Va11yS, or Verified Accessibility Samples, is a repository of live working code samples that designers and developers can easily access to test with different assistive technologies and tools.
+By IBM Va11yS, or Verified Accessibility Samples, is a repository of live working code samples that designers and developers can easily access to test with different assistive technologies and tools.

 OATMEAL – An accessibility testing methodology for the web, by eBay.
 Stands for Open Accessibility Testing Methods for Experts And Layfolk—nice!

 Mind Your Lang by Adrian Roselli from role=drinks event.

 More from CSUN17 Flickr album by Dennis Lembree